seregazhuk/seregazhuk.github.io_old/_drafts/2018-02-06-fast-webscraping-with-reactphp.md

 {% endhighlight %}

-Inside the fulfillment handler we create an instance of the `Crawler` and pass it a response casted to a string.
+Inside the fulfillment handler, we create an instance of the `Crawler` and pass it a response cast to a string.
 Now, we can start using jQuery-like selectors to extract the required data from HTML.

 ### Title